BirthdayResearch/defiscan.live/README.md

-`/src/components`       | top level components for a shared design language `/src/layouts`          | top level layouts for shared page layout & components `/src/pages`            | each page is associated with a route based on its file name `/app/styles`           | tailwind css style configuration `/cypress`              | E2E testing
+`/src/components`       | top level components for a shared design language `/src/layouts`          | top level layouts for shared page layout & components `/src/pages`            | each page is associated with a route based on its file name `/src/store`            | global state that is used in at least more than once `/app/styles`           | tailwind css style configuration `/cypress`              | E2E testing